top of page

 Objectives:

-Over the next three days students will be able to:
+Over the next two weeks, students will be able to:

 1. List & Explain 5 reasons why history is important.